IbrahimUsmani118/SwiftUI-OpenSource/README.md

 Hey there, and welcome to our Next.js project!
 This isn't just any old web app – it's the start of something awesome.
 Whether you're a seasoned developer or just getting started, we've got everything you need to dive in and make magic happen.

 Let's Get Started!
-To kick things off and see this baby in action, here's what you need to do:
+To kick things off, here's what you need to do:

 Clone this Repo: Pull down a copy of this project to your local machine.
 Fire Up Your Terminal: Navigate to the project folder.